Design a buying pathway

 Prepare documents

-Once you have built your pathway, you will need to prepare an innovation Procurement Strategy and Statement of Requirements (SOR) documentation for formal approvals (estimated 2 - 4* weeks duration).
+Once you have finalised your pathway, you will need to finalise your innovation challenge guidelines, prepare an innovation procurement strategy and Statement of Requirements (SoR) documentation for formal approvals (estimated duration is 2 - 4* weeks).

 *Will vary with NSW Government agency policies and processes, project complexity and adequacy of stakeholder consultation.